-Each Google Ads campaign type has different goal.
+Each Google Ads campaign type has a different goal.
 Choose your goals first.
-Goal is nothing but your business objective.
+The goal is nothing but your business objective.
 After choosing the goals, you should choose the relevant campaign type.
-Wrong campaign type can’t let you achieve the goal.
+The wrong campaign type can’t let you achieve the goal.

 There are 5 types of campaigns in Google Ads.